inventree/inventree-docs/docs/companies/customer.md

 ## Customers

-A customer is a client who parts are sold to.
+A customer is an external client to whom parts are sold.

 To access the customer page, click on the "Sell" navigation tab and click on "Customers" option in the dropdown list.